 One feels Shabbat approaching each Friday at Robert M. Beren Academy.
 The smell of Challot wafts through the halls.
 Weekly music and story-filled Oneg Shabbat programs inspire students in Early Childhood and the lower grades.
 Students in all grades study Parashat Hashavua.
 ECE Shabbat parties include a Shabbat Ima and Abba, Kiddush, and candle lighting.

 On multiple Saturday nights during standard time, our TPG (Torah, Pizza & Gym) program provides Lower School students and their parents an opportunity to bond through Torah study, physical activity and refreshments.

 Throughout the year Robert M. Beren Academy publicizes and runs special events on Sundays such as Friendship Circle, MAD events (Making A Difference- RMBA’s Student Chesed Organization), monthly Yachad trips and Bnei Akiva programs.
 Many students travel to Bnei Akiva and NCSY Shabbatonim and bond with Jewish students from other communities.

 There is true excitement at Robert M. Beren Academy leading up to each Chag (holiday) on the Jewish calendar.
 As you enter the school, one is greeted by an entire wall dedicated to the holidays that take place during the present Hebrew month.
-Students participate in an Ulpan Maasi (practical Hebrew immersion program) in anticipation of each for festival.
-Each day of Chanukah there is a special fun-filled program.
-During Chol HaMoed Succot, students participate in Succot related enjoyable activities and go on trips.
-EC parents look forward to the annual Chanukah and Pesach performances.
-And Grades 1-5 each have a turn performing a Hebrew language play before each Chag.
+Students participate in an Ulpan Maasi (practical Hebrew immersion program) in anticipation of each festival.
+On each day of Chanukah there is a special fun-filled program.
+During Chol HaMoed Sukkot, students participate in Sukkot related activities and go on trips.
+EC parents look forward to the annual Chanukah and Pesach performances and grades 1-5 each have a turn performing a Hebrew language play before each Chag.
 Each holiday is celebrated by memorable and inspiring programs.